Key takeaways:

 What are the types of AI technology that help businesses?

-- Machine learning (ML).
-It analyzes past data to predict future trends, such as customer buying habits or market demand, enabling you to plan ahead with confidence.
+- Machine learning (ML): Analyzes past data to predict future trends, such as customer buying habits, sales patterns, or market demand.

 How can I leverage AI to help my business?